GeekLaunch/geeklaunch.github.io/content/blog/rust-quickstart-for-javascript-programmers.md

 This can be a bit of a tricky topic in Rust, because there are a few different string types to think about.
 However, you usually only need to worry about two:

 - `String` is a heap-allocated string that can be mutated in-place.
 This is called an "owned string".
+When learning Rust, this is the string type you should probably reach for first, to save on headaches.
-- `&str` is a fixed-length (sometimes stack-allocated) string that cannot be mutated.
+- `&str` is a fixed-length string that cannot be mutated.
 This can be called a "string slice" or "string reference".

 (Technically this is a bit of an oversimplification, but it will get you 90% of the way there.
 Once we've gone over [references](#references--ownership) and ownership we can come back to this topic.)